webplatform/docs/html/elements/nextID/index.md

 |DOM_interface=dom/HTMLElement
 |Tag_omissions=
 |CSS_display=
+|Content=An obsolete element from ancient editions of HTML, specifying document metadata about which link ids have already been used, so they would not be re-used even if deleted in the future.
+More generic metadata mechanisms exist today.

-|Content=For a history and description of this element, see [http://www.the-pope.com/nextid.html Working NEXTID Tag Element Example] by Griff Ruby.
+For a history and description of this element, see [http://www.the-pope.com/nextid.html Working NEXTID Tag Element Example] by Griff Ruby.
 }}
 {{Examples_Section
 |Not_required=Yes